QFinUWA/algo-backtester/README.md

 backtester = Backtester(['AAPL', 'GOOG'])
 ```

-You can pass in your algorithm when initialising, or later.
+You can pass in your strategy when initialising, or later.

 ```py
 backtester = Backtester(['AAPL', 'GOOG'], strategy=MyCustomStrategy)